abbiedaniel/salesforce-maintenance/PD1-Notes.md

    		- query in apex code

      		```apex
-       		Account[] parentAccounts = [SELECT Id, Name, Phone FROM Account WHERE Id IN :accountIdsSet];
+       		Account[] parentAccounts = [SELECT Id, Name, Phone FROM Account WHERE Id IN :accountIdsSet ORDER BY Name ASC LIMIT 10];

-       		// " :value " is needed on the right side of the comparison clause
+       		// " :value " is needed on the right side of the comparison clause.
+       		// SOQL statements in Apex can reference Apex code variables and expressions if they are preceded by a colon.
+Example: field=:apexReferenceVariable
        		// IN can only be used on a set and not a list
        		```